-3. Graduate Practicum Supervisor

-In the case of programs requiring clinical, technical, or creative oversight, a Graduate Practicum Supervisor with suitable professional qualifications or experience shall oversee the student's clinical, technical, or creative work.
-Such a role is analogous to the role played by a Graduate Thesis Supervisor as defined in this policy.
-The Graduate Practicum Supervisor may also act in the role of Graduate Program Advisor, if he or she meets the requirements for doing so as specified in this policy.
+3. Graduate Practicum Supervisor: In the case of programs requiring clinical, technical, or creative oversight, a Graduate Practicum Supervisor with suitable professional qualifications or experience shall oversee the student's clinical, technical, or creative work.
+Such a role is analogous to the role played by a Graduate Thesis Advisor as defined in this policy.
+The Graduate Practicum Supervisor may also act in the role of Graduate Program Advisor, if they have the requirements for doing so as specified in this policy.